STWDFSD/nodejs-mongo-backend/README.md

-# nodejs-mongo-backend basic demo app
+# Node.js MongoDB back-end basic demo app.
 Basic nodejs back-end that exposes CRUD functionality and queries to a MongoDB collection using the library devextreme-query-mongodb.

 # 1. Database server setup